ThomasObenaus/writing/2018-12/COS Components/README.md

 - Container Support - Docker, rocket, simple binaries/ executables can be scheduled.
 - Cloud Provider Agnostic - Hybrid, multi IaaS provider cloud is possible.
 - Extensibility - Very good integration in hashicorp tools.
 Thus the missing core features can be added in a easy and natural way.
+- Deployment - Support for known deployment patterns, like rolling, canary and blue green.

 ## Architectural Overview